Kansas City Royals

 The Royals play their homes at Kauffman Stadium, which opened in 1973.
 Despite the park's age, it doesn't give the impression of an old park.
 After undergoing a newsworthy $250-million renovation between 2007 and 2009, Kauffman has been brought up to par and is generally well regarded among present-day baseball fans.
 The park's most notable features are its elaborate fountains and scoreboard shaped like the Royals logo.
 The park seats 37,903 fans, making it the fifth-smallest park in baseball, behind Tampa Bay, Oakland, Miami and Boston.

-The Royals have won one World Series championship, with the title coming in 1985.
+The Royals have won two World Series championship, with their first title coming in 1985.
 The series win came in seven games over the St. Louis Cardinals and was led by players such as George Brett.
-In addition to their World Series title, the Royals have won a pair of American League Pennants, in 1980 and 1985, as well as six West Division Titles.
-Since moving to the Central Division in 1994, the team hasn't made the postseason.
+The team added a second title in 2015, beating the New York Mets.

 Kansas City Royals Roster